If you’re trying to get every type of BBQ explained then at some point you’re going to stumble on portable BBQs.

 Factors to Consider For Choosing the Best Portable Gas BBQ

 On the other hand, portable gas BBQ grills are also an ideal choice for those who value convenience.
-And, like charcoal BBQs, there are factors worth noting before you make a purchase.
+And, like charcoal BBQs, there are factors worth noting before you purchase a small barbecue.

 For one, gas BBQs use burners for cooking or grilling – and with burners come fuel costs.

 Gas grill fuels are available in two types: propane/butane and natural gas.

 Propane gas burns hot and clean and it usually comes in a portable cylinder.
 Plus, these cylinders are affordable and some are refillable (depending on size) for portable gas barbecues.